 Is Headbutting a Sign of Affection in Tortoises?

-Some believe that tortoises headbutt as a way of either showing affection or demanding it, but this isn’t true.
+Some experts believe tortoises headbutt as a way of either showing affection or demanding it, but this isn’t true.
 Tortoises headbutt when they want to mate or when they are frustrated.

-The belief that tortoise headbutts are a good thing comes from cats and dogs, who butt their owners as a cute way of expressing affection.
+The belief that tortoise headbutts are positive comes from cats and dogs, who butt their owners to express affection.
 In tortoises, headbutting has little to do with affection.

 Tortoises will headbutt each other to bully the other into submission and claim their right to mate.
 In captivity, headbutting may mean that the tortoise is bored, demands food, or feels threatened.